cchoi1/cchoi1.github.io/_pages/about.md

 I am fortunate to be advised by Professor Chelsea Finn and a part of the Stanford IRIS lab.

 My research interests lie in machine learning.
-Recently, I've worked on trustworthy machine learning, specifically robust adaptation of foundation models and understanding real-world distribution shifts.
+Recently, I've worked on trustworthy machine learning, studying robust adaptation of foundation models and real-world distribution shifts.

 Previously, I completed my undergraduate studies in mathematics (B.S.), also at Stanford.